Case of Juana Rivas: Case of Juana Rivas

-In May 2016, Juana Rivas left Carloforte and went to Maracena, a town in Granada, with her two children under the pretext of seeing her family.
+In May 2016, Rivas left Carloforte and went to Maracena, a town in Granada, with her two children under the pretext of seeing her family.
 According to her, the trigger for this decision would have been "the daily situation of oppression, isolation and mistreatment for more than two years".
 Rivas would have deceived Arcuri by claiming to be ill and unable to return on the scheduled date.

-In July 2016, Juana Rivas filed the first complaint with the Maracena Civil Guard for alleged physical and psychological abuse inflicted by Francesco Arcuri, but it was dismissed.
+In July 2016, Rivas filed the first complaint with the Maracena Civil Guard for alleged physical and psychological abuse inflicted by Arcuri, but it was dismissed.

-In December 2016, Juana Rivas again issued a complaint against her partner for abuse, this time adding that her eldest son would have also been a victim of this.
-At the same time, on December 14, a court of Granada ordered Rivas the "immediate restitution" of the children with their father back to Italy, a resolution that became final in April 2017, after Arcuri issued and obtained the guardianship and custody of minors by the Court of Cagliari in June 2017.
+In December 2016, Rivas again issued a complaint against her partner for abuse, this time adding that her eldest son was also a victim of this.
+At the same time, on December 14, a court of Granada ordered Rivas to make the "immediate restitution" of the children with their father back to Italy, a resolution that became final in April 2017, after Arcuri issued and obtained the guardianship and custody of minors from the Court of Cagliari in June 2017.

-From then on, the media significance of the Juana Rivas court case began.
-Rivas obtained 150000 signs asking that her children were not send to Italy.
+From then on, the media significance of the Juana Rivas court case increased.
+Rivas obtained 150,000 signatures petitioning that her children not be sent to Italy.
 After several months, in April 2017 the Court dismissed Rivas's appeal and again ordered the "immediate restitution" to Italy, ordering the delivery of the minors on July 26.
 On July 26, Rivas went into hiding with her children.

-Under the hashtag «#juanaestaenmicasa», ("#juanaisinmyhouse") there was great wave of demonstrations throughout the Spanish in support of Rivas.
+Under the hashtag «#juanaestaenmicasa», ("#juanaisinmyhouse") there was a great wave of demonstrations throughout Spain in support of Rivas.